shakedshoshan/Scizor/backend/terraform/README.md

 - `enhance_prompt_endpoint` - Full URL for the enhance-prompt route
 - `generate_response_endpoint` - Full URL for the generate-response route
 - `text_to_speech_endpoint` - Full URL for the text-to-speech route
+- `translate_endpoint` - Full URL for the translate route
 - `health_endpoint` - Full URL for the health route
 - `lambda_function_name` - Name of the Lambda function
 - `lambda_function_arn` - ARN of the Lambda function